 Every August bank holiday, a flurry of colour, sound and movement bursts onto the streets of Portobello and Notting Hill.
 It’s a festival that’s been going strong for over half a century, and is perhaps one of the most significant and widely attended celebrations of Black British culture in the city.
 With around a million people heading along every year, the streets get jam-packed with parade performers, floats pumping out reggae, samba dancers, street food stalls, and, of course, the great British public coming together.
 FIND OUT MORE

-Looking for a guide to the whole of Notting Hill?
-Ding-dong.
+Appetite whetted?
+Check out our guide to the whole of Notting Hill.